 Moving beyond the mind is where this One you miss will become united in your spirit in time.
 In addition to a bereavement group and/or counselor, finding a contemplative, meditative practice can be so helpful, especially in times like these.

 Here is a prayer I have found immensely helpful:

 Jesus, I give you my love that makes me lonely and cries out for the departed to return.
 Let the pain drive me to love those s/he/they loved and to do what was left undone.
 What would s/he/they do if still alive?
-Help me to love her/his/their lonely friends and to quite taking friends for granted without really sharing.
+Help me to love her/his/their lonely friends and to quit taking friends for granted without really sharing.
 Jesus, who needs the love that I can no longer give to the departed?

 - See Jesus loving you.
-Ask Jesus to make your loved one to be present to you, in Jesus’ heart.
+Ask Jesus to make your loved one be present to you, in Jesus’ heart.

 - Share with them all you are feeling, and what you wish you had said and done.

 - See Jesus embrace your loved one and fill her/him/them with the life you wish you had given.

 - See how they both want to love you too.
 Watch what Jesus says or does to you and how your loved one leads you to Jesus.